 The Vacation Friends soundtrack features music by Mexican Institute of Sound, Run the Jewels and Beastie Boys.
-This info article contains spoilers for Clay Tarver’s 2021 Hulu movie.
+This info article contains spoilers and song details for Clay Tarver’s 2021 Hulu movie.
 Take a look at more music guides in Vague Visages’ Soundtracks of Cinema section.

 In Vacation Friends, Marcus (Lil Rel Howery) plans to propose to his girlfriend, Emily (Yvonne Orji), during a trip to Mexico.
 A twist of fate affects the plan, however, and the Chicago couple shacks up with guests from Oregon — Ron (John Cena) and Kyla (Meredith Hagner).
 A night of drinking results in blurry memories, which becomes an issue seven months later at Marcus and Emily’s wedding.
 Here’s every featured song in Vacation Friends, a 2021 film directed by Clay Tarver.

 Read More at VV — Soundtracks of Cinema: ‘Orphan: First Kill’

 Vacation Friends Soundtrack: Every Song in the 2021 Hulu Movie